ajm/swiftlink/README.md

 ## Examples

 All the input files used in the following commands can be found in the [examples](https://github.com/ajm/swiftlink/tree/master/examples) directory.
+We use the pedigree from [Bockenhauer et al, 2009](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3398803/), but the data and map are simulated.

 ### Expected LOD (ELOD) score

 SwiftLink can calculate an expected LOD (ELOD) score for your pedigree:

-    swift -p ped --elod
+    swift -p east.ped --elod

 The ELOD score can be used both as a power analysis and as an additional quality control post-analysis.
 If the maximum LOD score differs considerably from the ELOD, then this could point to an unidentified problem with the input data or other model misspecification.